Maine Injury Settlements and Verdicts

 Statute of Limitations in Maine

-Maine has a very pro-victim statute of limitations in personal injury cases.
-Personal injury plaintiffs in Maine generally must file their lawsuits within six years that it knows or has reason to know of the injury.
+In general personal injury cases, Maine has a very pro-victim statute of limitations in personal injury cases.
+Personal injury plaintiffs in Maine generally must file their lawsuits within six years of the date that they know or have reason to know of their injury.

 Maine Damage Caps